gaussandhisgun/gamebanana-theme-preview/README.md

 ## How to install it?

 Try tapping [this](https://raw.githubusercontent.com/gaussandhisgun/gamebanana-theme-preview/main/Extension/main.js) link.
 If it shows you the Install button - click there.
 If it does not - copy the entire page (Ctrl+A - Ctrl+C), open up Tampermonkey and create a new Userscript.
 Paste the contents you just copied *instead* of auto-generated preset, click File → Save, close the tab.
 Reload Gamebanana tabs afterwards.

+P.S. all the credit goes to @darkmechanism - there is precisely zero bytes of my actual code in here.
+I just wanted a README.